Syllabus

 Generative AI

-You are encouraged to use AI technology in ways that support your learning.
+You may use AI technology in general ways that support your learning.
 However, do not ask ChatGPT or similar tools to do your homework for you.
 The use of AI is strictly prohibited during quizzes and exams, so make sure you can program without AI.
-See the Generative AI in Computing Education Student Guide for examples of permitted use.
+See the Generative AI in Computing Education Student Guide for examples of inappropriate use.

 Each week has 1–2 hours of assigned reading.
 The textbook includes many interactive activities.
 You are required to complete the participation (orange) activities.
 The challenge (blue) activities are useful but completely optional.

-You are encouraged to work with other students both during and after class.
-In-class activities and labs have participation points, because your attendance impacts others.
+You are encouraged to work with other students during class.
+In-class activities and labs have points, because your participation impacts others.
 If you are absent occasionally, you will have the opportunity to make up missed work.

 Written and/or programming exercises will be assigned each week.
-You are welcome to discuss assignments with other students, but the solutions and source code you submit must be entirely your own work.
+You are welcome to discuss homework with other students, but the solutions and source code you submit must be entirely your own work.

 Be Careful!